Reciprocity in Romantic Relationships | Why Love Feels One-Sided

 Someone can love you and still not be capable of reciprocal partnership.
 Care does not automatically translate into effort.
 I believe this is part of why the saying “Love is not enough,” exists.

 From Esther Perel’s lens, relationships are living systems.
-Desire, care, and engagement must be actively tended to.
-Reciprocity is not guaranteed by commitment — it’s sustained by participation.
-It is a choice to participate and to choose the participating in the relationship and with your partner.
+Desire, care, and connection need ongoing attention.
+Reciprocity doesn’t automatically come with commitment; it’s sustained through presence and engagement.
+It’s a choice you make again and again to show up, to stay involved, and to keep choosing the relationship and your partner.

 What Are Signs of a One-Sided Relationship?